Atmosphere: Terrestrial planets

-The thermosphere extends from an altitude of 85km to the base of the exosphere at 690km and contains the ionosphere, where solar radiation ionizes the atmosphere.
-The density of the ionosphere is greater at short distances from the planetary surface in the daytime and decreases as the ionosphere rises at night-time, thereby allowing a greater range of radio frequencies to travel greater distances.
+All three planets have an ionosphere, which is an ionized region of the upper atmosphere.
+The ionospheres for Mars and Venus are closer to the surface and are less dense than on the Earth.
+The density of the Earth's ionosphere is greater at short distances from the planetary surface in the daytime and decreases as the ionosphere rises at night-time, thereby allowing a greater range of radio frequencies to travel greater distances.